annaorteu/wrath/README.md

 If automatic detection of SVs is disabled, upper and lower triangle will show the same data, barcode sharing between windows.

 ### 3. Outliers, matrices and beds
-1. Window beds: To calculate barcode sharing between windows, first *WRATH* splits the chromosome in n windows of size m.
+1. Window beds: To calculate barcode sharing between windows, first *Wrath* splits the chromosome in n windows of size m.
 The coordinates of those windows are stored in a bed file in the directory *beds*.
 2. Barcode beds: Barcodes are extracted from the bam files and their leftmost mapping position stored in a gzipped bed file in *beds*.
 Tabix index are also created.
 3. Matrices: barcode sharing between pairs of windows is calculated and stored in an identity matrix of nxn dimensions.
 A jaccard index is calculated for each pair of windows: